Meryl-D/zenith-api/README.md

       npm install ws

-Then you will need to create a file ws.js.
+First you will need to create a file ws.js.
 This is where the WebSocket server will accept connections from clients, it listens on port 3000 th same as the app.
 Once the WS server accepts commection from the client, you can send a message, and listen for client messages.

       import { WebSocketServer } from 'ws';